DamnedAngel/msx-tile-forge/README.md

         *   **Per-Selection Properties:** This is the key feature of the importer.
 When you select a tile or a range of tiles, the **current Fine Offset and FG/BG Colors are saved with that selection**.
 This allows you to select tiles from different parts of the ROM file (using different offsets) and assign them different colors, all within a single import operation.
 The final import will use the specific properties saved for each tile.

     *   **Export Raw Project (`Import/Export -> Export Raw Project...`):** Exports all project data into their raw binary formats.
 This feature runs an external script (`msxtileexport.py`) and provides options to automatically generate include files for assembly (`.s`) and C (`.h`), defining labels and arrays for the exported assets.
 This makes integrating the graphics into a development toolchain straightforward.

+    *   **Export Map as Image (`Import/Export -> Export Map as Image...`):** Generates a full-resolution image file (PNG, BMP, JPG, TIFF) of the entire map.
+The export uses the project's native resolution (1:1 scale), rendering every Supertile pixel-perfectly using the current palette.
+This is ideal for creating level previews, documentation, or large background assets for modern engines.

 *   **Project Management & UX:**
     *   Projects bundle all asset types: palettes, tilesets, supertiles and maps.